JohnnyZ02/LostDungeons/README.txt

 Not on Windows or Cannot Open Files
-That said, the .jar (Java Archive) versions of both .exe files are included in this folder.
+The .jar (Java Archive) versions of both .exe files are included in this folder.
 If you do not have a Windows or cannot run the files by clicking on them, run the jar files through the command prompt.
 Don't forget to include the VM Arguements when you run them.
 Instructions for command prompt is not included.

 This folder contains the following direction files.
 Please look through these files in the order listed below before starting the game.